LESEM-PEWI/PEWI-People-in-Ecosystem-and-Watershed-Integration/README.rst

 11. Users can also update corn and soybean prices to reflect current market conditions.

-12. Carbon sequestration is also updated for all the land uses, and the map displaying it is also spatially explicit even when the watershed ahs one land use category.
+12. Carbon sequestration is also updated for all the land uses, and the map displaying it is also spatially explicit even when the watershed has one land use category.

 Code structure:
 =================================================